KrinaInamdar/qe-se-catalyst/module4_demo/PRESENTATION_SCRIPT.md

 ---

-## Part 1: IaaS - EC2 Deployment (8 minutes)
+## Part 1: PaaS Hybrid - Elastic Beanstalk Deployment (8 minutes)

 ### Setup and Explanation (3 minutes)

-**[Slide: IaaS Concept]**
+**[Slide: IaaS/PaaS Hybrid Concept]**
-"Let's start with IaaS - Infrastructure as a Service.
-With IaaS, you rent virtual infrastructure but manage the operating system, runtime, and applications yourself."
+"Let's start with Elastic Beanstalk - a Platform as a Service that abstracts infrastructure management.
+With Elastic Beanstalk, AWS manages the infrastructure, load balancing, and scaling, while we focus on our application code."

 **[Switch to Terminal]**
 ```bash